HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 - Number of sexual partners.
 The greater your number of sexual partners, the more likely you are to contract a genital HPV infection.
 Having sex with a partner who has had multiple sex partners also increases your risk.

 - Age.
-Common warts occur most often in children and adolescents.
-While plantar warts may occur in adults, they're more likely to initially surface during childhood.
+Common warts occur most often in children.
+While plantar warts may occur in adults, they're more likely to initially surface on adolescents or young adults.
 Genital warts occur most often in adolescents and young adults.

 - Weakened immune systems.
 People who have weakened immune systems are at greater risk of HPV infections.
 Immune systems can be weakened by HIV/AIDS or by immune system-suppressing drugs used after organ transplants.